Shahrukhx04/K2-Woo-Custom-Payment-Gateway/Readme.txt

 Q. Is this plugin free?
-Yes, K2-Woo-Gateway is completely FREE to download and use.
+Yes, K2 Custom Payment Gateway for WooCommerce is completely FREE to download and use.

 Q. Is this plugin limited to a certain theme?
-K2-Woo-Gateway is compatible with all WooCommerce themes.
+K2 Custom Payment Gateway for WooCommerce is compatible with all WooCommerce themes.